maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 Notes

 1. No checking is done that the object in STACK matches one in GeoGebra.
 If it does not exist it will be created by GeoGebra.
 2. Currently setting points and values are the only supported objects.
-Users can set objects, e.g. you could define `g:x^3` and set this in an appletm
+Users can set objects, e.g. you could define `g:x^3` and set this in an applet.

 3. Angles cannot be set directly, set points instead!